browserengineering/book/book/visual-effects.md

 [^see-chap-1]: This is basically the same optimization as we added in Chapter 1 to avoid painting offscreen text.

+Our journey though compositing and blending modes is now complete, and we're almost ready to make our guest book look more fun.
+But there's one visual conspicuously missing that would make it much more interesting---images.
+Images are visual, but aren't really effects...but hey, thet are worth a thousand words each, so let's add them anyway.

 ::: {.further}

 Rounded corners have an interesting history in computing.
-Their[inclusion] [mac-story] into the original Macintosh is a fun story to read, and also demonstrates how computers often end up echoing reality.
-It also shows just how hard it was to implement features that appear simple to us today, due to the very limited memory, and lack of hardware floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).
+Their [inclusion][mac-story] into the original Macintosh is a fun story to read, and also demonstrates how computers often end up echoing reality.
+It also reminds us of just how hard it was to implement features that appear simple to us today, due to the very limited memory, and lack of hardware floating-point arithmetic, of early personal computers (here's some [example source code][quickdraw] used on early Macintosh computers to implement this feature).

 Later on, floating-point coprocessors, and then over time GPUs, became standard equipment on new computers.
 This made it much easier to implement fast rounded corners.
-Unfortunately, the `border-radius` CSS property didn't appear in browsers until around 2010, but that didn't stop web developers from putting rounded corners on their sites!
-There are a number of ways to do it even without `border-radius`; [this video][rr-video] walks through several.
+Unfortunately, the `border-radius` CSS property didn't appear in browsers until around 2010 (but that didn't stop web developers from putting rounded corners on their sites before then)!
+There are a number of clever ways to do it even without `border-radius`; [this video][rr-video] walks through several.

 It's a good thing `border-radius` is now a fully supported browser feature, and not just because it saves developers a lot of time and effort.